 Our Team

-Jamie Alves is the Executive Director and President of Rockland Wildlife where she leads with deep compassion, expertise, and a lifelong dream of helping animals.
-A New York State Licensed Wildlife Rehabilitator and Federal Migratory Bird Rehabilitator Subpermittee, Jamie specializes in the rehabilitation of songbirds, raptors, waterfowl, and neonatal squirrels
+Jamie is the Executive Director and President of Rockland Wildlife where she leads with deep compassion, expertise, and a lifelong dream of helping animals.
+A New York State Licensed Wildlife Rehabilitator and Federal Migratory Bird Rehabilitator Subpermittee, Jamie specializes in the rehabilitation of songbirds and neonatal squirrels

 In addition to her wildlife work, Jamie is the proud owner of two yoga studios in Rockland County, New York, where she cultivates inclusive, trauma-informed spaces for healing and community.
 With over a decade of teaching and leadership experience, Jamie has become known for her accessible and heart-centered approach to yoga, offering support to her community.